 Before applying for residency, it is good to spend some time thinking about your attitudes toward work and what you are you prepared to contribute.
 When you enter into training, you have the commitment of the whole community behind you.
 How will you commit yourself in service?

+Due to the demands of cooking for a community, the kitchen staff may not be able to accommodate all dietary restrictions.
 If you have health concerns that require a very specific diet, please raise this early in the application process so we can discuss how to best work with your situation.

 As a community, we are invested in using only what we need and treating our indoor and outdoor environment with love and respect.
 This is part of the original teachings of Zen, which emphasize a reverence for all things, no waste, and attention to the smallest detail.